 What Is A Foreclosure In Columbus OH?

 In simple terms, “A foreclosed home is one in which the owner is unable to make his mortgage loan payments and the bank repossessed the home” (source).
 If you stop making your house payments, your lender has the right to foreclose on your property so they can attempt to recoup their money that was lent to you.

 A home is typically foreclosed on when a borrower fails to make mortgage payments.
 The lending institution assumes ownership and possession of the property, evicting the borrower.
 These properties are then sold at auction or more traditional means utilizing the service of real estate agents.
 A foreclosure can damage the credit rating of a borrower, and make it very difficult to obtain a mortgage for many years.

 Depending on the state that you live in, a foreclosure can work in different ways.
-Check out the foreclosure process information over here at the HUD Government website.
+Check out our page on how to stop or avoid foreclosure or read the foreclosure process information over here at the HUD Government website.

 What Is A Short Sale In Columbus OH?

 In a short sale, the home is still owned by the borrower.

 The definition of a short sale is, “A short sale in real estate is when a financially distressed homeowner sells their property for less than the amount due on the mortgage.
 The buyer of the property is a third party (not the bank), and all proceeds from the sale go to the lender.
 The lender either forgives the difference or gets a deficiency judgment against the borrower requiring them to pay the lender all or part of the difference between the sale price and the original value of the mortgage.
 In some states, this difference must legally be forgiven in a short sale. (source: Investopedia)